apache/activemq-artemis/docs/user-manual/en/logging.md

 # Logging

-Apache ActiveMQ uses the JBoss Logging framework to do its logging and is configurable via the `logging.properties` file found in the configuration directories.
+Apache ActiveMQ Artemis uses the JBoss Logging framework to do its logging and is configurable via the `logging.properties` file found in the configuration directories.
 This is configured by Default to log to both the console and to a file.